 Following the guidelines for email template sizes helps your emails look great on any device and provides a seamless user experience for your audience.
 Whether you are designing your own template or using a pre-made one, it is essential to know the right dimensions and image sizes.

 In this ultimate guide, we will cover everything you need to know about email template sizes and how to pick the right ones.
 Plus you’ll also get tips and recommendations for creating your own templates, examples of effective email marketing designs, and best practices for optimizing your emails for maximum engagement and conversion.
-Beginner or experienced email marketer, this guide has something for everyone.
+Whether you are a beginner or an experienced email marketer, this guide has something for you.

 Standard email dimensions overview